kirill-grouchnikov/aurora/docs/theming/painters/highlight.md

 ### Management API

-If you wish to use the fill painter of the current skin to provide additional custom painting in your application, call:
+If you wish to use the highlight painter of the current skin to provide additional custom painting in your application, call:

 * `AuroraSkin.painters` to retrieve the painters associated with the current skin.
 * `AuroraPainters.highlightFillPainter` to retrieve the highlight painter of the current skin.